nour17nour/fire_emergency_simulation/README.md

 Collaboration: Collaborative teamwork enhances project efficiency.

 6. Contributing

+IF YOU WANT TO ACCESS THE GAME (ASSETS, SCIRPTS, ETC..)
+OPEN THE VR FIRE SIMULATION LINK FILE, DOWNLOAD THE FILE, OPEN LINK TO ACCESS THE PROJECT.

 We welcome contributions!
 Feel free to submit issues, feature requests, or pull requests.